Prosecutors drop invasion-of-privacy case against Missouri Gov. Eric Greitens, plan to re-file charge

 Greitens was originally indicted on the invasion of privacy charge in February, a month after he admitted to an affair with his St. Louis hairdresser.

-Last month, a special House committee released a report in which the woman told lawmakers that Greitens had restrained, slapped, shoved, threatened and belittled her during a series of sexual encounters in 2015 that at times left her crying and afraid.
+Last month, a special House committee released a report in which the woman -- identified only as K.S. -- told lawmakers that Greitens had restrained, slapped, shoved, threatened and belittled her during a series of sexual encounters in 2015 that at times left her crying and afraid.

+The woman has also testified that in March 2015, Greitens bound her hands to exercise equipment the basement of his St. Louis home, blindfolded her and removed her clothes before she saw a flash and heard what sounded like the click of a cellphone camera.
+She has said Greitens threatened to disseminate the photo if she spoke of their encounter but later told her he had deleted it.

-Last week, the same committee released a report on Greitens’ alleged misuse of the charity donor list.
+Om May 2, the same committee released a report on Greitens’ alleged misuse of the charity donor list.
 The report included testimony from a former Greitens aide indicating the campaign also falsely identified the source of the donor list in a settlement with the Missouri Ethics Commission.

 Fox News' Matt Finn and The Associated Press contributed to this report.